ponderbb/polarseg-kitti/README.md

 ## Experimental results

+> IMPORTANT: All our experimental results and pre-trained models are publicly available on the following [google drive link](https://drive.google.com/drive/folders/1oS-Vf8lk0nuy8bdu8guZxSqQILFmxuON?usp=sharing).

-> Note: *Paper* refers to the test results of the original paper from Zhang et al.
+*Paper* refers to the test results of the original paper from Zhang et al.

 ![Validation results](reports/figures/Segmentation%20results%20on%20validation%20split%20of%20SemanticKITTI.png)

 ![Test set results](reports/figures/Segmentation%20results%20on%20test%20split%20of%20SemanticKITTI.png)

->Note: The following figures is created based on results from the `evaluate_semantics_by_distance.py` and `visualize_voxels.py` from [semantic-kitti-api](https://github.com/PRBonn/semantic-kitti-api).
+>Note: The following figures are generated (based on data) from the `evaluate_semantics_by_distance.py` and `visualize_voxels.py` scripts from [semantic-kitti-api](https://github.com/PRBonn/semantic-kitti-api).

 <p float="left">